 A Performance Lock election does not affect the Investment Base.
-This means that after a Performance Lock election is effective, the value of a locked Strategy will decline over the balance of the Term due to Daily Charges.
-The value of a locked Strategy will also be reduced by the amount of any withdrawal and Early Withdrawal Charges.
+After a Performance Lock election is effective, except for withdrawals and Early Withdrawal Charges, the value of a locked Strategy will not change until the start of the next Term.